Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] It designates a shift of topic at the section level.

 This is a confusing question and there can be an arguments for both the second and the third options being correct.

-From [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr): The HTML `<hr>` element represents a thematic break between paragraph-level elements.
+[MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr): The HTML `<hr>` element represents a thematic break between paragraph-level elements.
 Historically, this has been presented as a horizontal rule or line.
 While it may still be displayed as a horizontal rule in visual browsers, this element is now defined in semantic terms, rather than presentational terms, so if you wish to draw a horizontal line, you should do so using appropriate CSS.

 #### Q28.
 What should fill the two blanks in the HTML code below?